rkchunduri/3WCA/README.md

 For testing purpose, we attached covid 19 dataset with 20P and also the dataset from WHO in the repository.
 The data is loaded in HDFS while executing in cloud environment.

+Output is writtetn to AEConcepts and OEConcepts folder structure in the repository.

 ##Requirments##

 This algorithm implementated using Scala and Apache Spark.
 To execute in local Scala 2.12 with SBT is needed and the dependencies are need to define in .sbt file.